hackle/blog-rust/raw/where-have-all-the-tests-gone.md

 One would argue the size of the package may increase with all tests being included.
 Sure thing if a few extra MBs really make a difference, as it may be for drivers, embedded or some systems software.
 But is it really the case for most web, desktop or even mobile applications?

 We get all these benefits by bringing existing code and test closer, without introducing new libraries or dependencies.
-Why not?
+Why not?!